Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 ## Catalogs

 Shift provides some catalogs with operators specific to work within Nuke.
-Most of these nodes are found in the *CreativeSofware* catalog.
+Most of these nodes are found in the [CreativeSoftware](../../reference/shift_catalogs/creativesoftware) catalog.

 <!-- ### Examples